s4nyam/Skylark-Drones-Assignment/README.md

-This repository is a part of Skylark-drones-assignment.
 It has 5 different approaches to visualize geo-spatial data of &quot;_Pakistan Drone Attacks (2004-17)_&quot;.

 The Five parts are as follows: